National Weather Service Mobile/Pensacola

 Area of Responsibility

-NWS WFO Mobile/Pensacola is responsible for hydrometeorological (e.g. weather and water) forecast and warning services for 20 counties - 5 counties in southeast Mississippi, 12 counties in south Alabama and 3 counties in the northwest Florida panhandle.
+NWS WFO Mobile/Pensacola is responsible for hydrometeorological (e.g. weather and water) forecast and warning services for 20 counties - 5 counties in southeast Mississippi, 12 counties in south Alabama, and 3 counties in the northwest Florida panhandle.
 The area of responsibility also covers 5 bays and sounds and the coastal waters out to 60 nautical miles.
-This is called the county warning area (CWA) and can be seen in the map to the right.
+This is called the county warning area (CWA) and can be seen in the map below.

 Staff